spotify/scio/site/src/paradox/extras/Sort-Merge-Bucket.md

 | {key:"b", value: 2} |   "b"   |      0     | bucket-00000-of-00001.avro |
 | {key:"a", value: 3} |   "a"   |      1     | bucket-00001-of-00001.avro |

-Two sources can be joined by opening file readers on corresponding buckets of each source and merging key-groups as we go.
+Two sources can be joined by opening file readers on corresponding buckets of eachT source and merging key-groups as we go.

 ## What are SMB transforms?